uidaholib/main-web-redesign_draft/content/covid19/impact.md

 ### Study Rooms, Classrooms, and Events
 {:.h4}

-- Group study rooms will be closed for fall semester due to limited ventilation.
+- Group study rooms will be closed due to limited ventilation.
 - The MILL, Studio, and CDIL will be closed until the next stage of reopening.
 - Meetings, classes, workshops and events larger than 10 individuals will be postponed until the next stage of reopening, or may take place remotely.
 - Library instruction may take place virtually, in the course instructor's classroom, or if class size allows, in library classrooms.
-- Individuals who have already been assigned a graduate study carrel may continue to use their dedicated space this fall.
+- Individuals who have already been assigned a graduate study carrel may continue to use their dedicated space.
 - The Map Room will be closed until the next stage of reopening.
 To request help accessing maps, please contact <rattebur@uidaho.edu>.

 ## Circulation and Collections